cea-hpc/modules/MIGRATING.rst

 sh-to-mod sub-command
 ^^^^^^^^^^^^^^^^^^^^^

-The ``sh-to-mod`` sub-command is added to output as a modulefile content the environment changes done by the evaluation of a shell script passed as argument. ``sh-to-mod`` is especially useful for software providing a shell script for their enablement in shell session: it can convert these scripts into modulefiles.
+The :subcmd:`sh-to-mod` sub-command is added to output as a modulefile content the environment changes done by the evaluation of a shell script passed as argument. :subcmd:`sh-to-mod` is especially useful for software providing a shell script for their enablement in shell session: it can convert these scripts into modulefiles.

 Say for instance, a *foo* software has been installed and it provides a ``foo-setup.sh`` script to activate *foo* software in user environment::